SeattleMeshnet/services-docs/mail/gmail.md

 ## Configuring Gmail to send email from your UWave email
 This is a bit trickier, but still pretty easy.

-First, sign into your Gmail accound and open settings:
+First, sign into your Gmail account and open settings:

 ![](../assets/img/settings-menu.png)